contagon/handbook/handbook/34-finances-and-audits.md

 Instructions for tithing declaration are provided by Church headquarters or the assigned area office.

-!
-Imagefamily talking to man

 ### 34.3.2 Fast Offerings

 Church leaders encourage members to live the law of the fast.
 This includes giving a generous fast offering (see [22.2.2](22-providing-for-temporal-needs.md#2222-the-law-of-the-fast-and-fast-offerings)).

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  In some wards, the bishop may authorize Aaronic Priesthood holders to collect fast offerings.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In some wards, the bishop may authorize Aaronic Priesthood holders to collect fast offerings.
 In deciding this, the bishop considers the number of Aaronic Priesthood holders available, their safety, and the blessing to members who might not otherwise contribute.

 Priesthood holders should go in pairs when gathering fast offerings.
 They deliver fast offerings promptly to a member of the bishopric.